santimars/santimars/README.md

 - Member of Society of Google Developer Groups
 - Lead developer/manager at [WRTO](https://github.com/W-R-T-O)
 - developer of  website projects building with Python
-- I have knowledge in Advanced Python
+- I have knowledge in Advanced Python.

   Currently my focus is analytics servers  -side applications and data infrastructure, machine learning including database management.
 I tend to work with full stack frameworks such as